-Immerse yourself in the moving story of a shepherd determined to grow a forest in the middle of a valley affected by deforestation – and discover how a story from the 80s can educate our world today.
-Get your tickets for this nostalgic experience:
+Immerse yourself in the moving story of a shepherd determined to grow a forest in the middle of a valley affected by deforestation—and discover how a story from the 1980s can teach us about our world today.
+Get your tickets for the experience, which has just been extended until March 8:

 L’homme qui plantait des arbres: un récit immersif

-All about ‘The Man Who Planted Trees: An Immersive Narrative’ in Montreal 🌳
+Everything you need to know about “The Man Who Planted Trees: An Immersive Story” in Montreal 🌳

-The experience is divided into several stages: the arrival of the shepherd, his installation in the village, the deforestation, the plan to plant a hundred acorns, and finally the planting – and flowering – of thousands of trees.
-Groups of 4 move through the rooms of the experience, equipped with headphones and an audioguide that will guide them along the way.
+The experience is divided into several stages: the arrival of the shepherd, his settlement in the village, deforestation, the plan to plant a hundred acorns, and finally the planting—and flowering—of thousands of trees.
+Groups of four move through the rooms of the experience, equipped with headphones and an audio guide that serves as a guide for the journey.

 A celebration of Canadian art ✨

-From the author of the book to the director of the short film to the creators of this new immersive narrative, the life of The Man Who Planted Trees points to Canada’s rich artistic heritage.
-This new experience is created in partnership with Montreal multimedia studio Supply + Demand and the Canadian Museum of Nature in Ottawa – which has been hosting the experience in Ottawa since it opened in May 2025.
+From the author of the book to the director of the short film to the creators of this new immersive story, the life of The Man Who Planted Trees points to the richness of Canada’s artistic heritage.
+This new experience was created in partnership with Montreal multimedia studio Supply + Demand and the Canadian Museum of Nature in Ottawa —which has been hosting the experience in Ottawa since its opening in May 2025.

-The interactive journey now comes to Montreal, where you can marvel at Frédéric Back’s 20,000 drawings, and much more besides.
+The interactive journey is now open in Montreal, where visitors can marvel at Frédéric Back’s 20,000 drawings and much more.